 Tide tables and solunar tables for sport fishers in Cape Campbell.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Cape Campbell ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:05 am and the next high tide will be at 4:35 pm.
-The first low tide will be at 10:20 am and the next low tide at 10:53 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:53 am and the next low tide at 3:24 pm.
+The first high tide was at 9:09 am and the next high tide will be at 9:36 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 11 hours and 0 minutes of sun.
-The solar transit is at 12:24 pm and the length of time the moon will be visible will be 12 hours and 49 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 13 hours and 52 minutes of sun.
+The solar transit is at 1:37 pm and the length of time the moon will be visible will be 12 hours and 5 minutes.

-The tidal coefficient today is 108.
+The tidal coefficient today is 91.
 With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 111 to end the day with a tidal coefficient of 113.
-The tide heights today are 1.7 m, 0.5 m, 1.7 m and 0.5 m.
+At noon the tidal coefficient drops to 84 to end the day with a tidal coefficient of 78.
+The tide heights today are 0.5 m, 1.7 m, 0.5 m and 1.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Campbell which is of 1.9 m and a minimum height of 0.4 m.

-The solunar fishing calendar in Cape Campbell tells us that today is an excellent day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Cape Campbell tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: